 Last week I shared with you the beginnings of the Ultimate Sandbag Training “Decade” workout challenge.
 Did you try even the first part yet?
 Did you dare try the ten sets of descending sets with our Ultimate Sandbag Training Clean and Press?
 If you didn’t, you are missing a lot about Ultimate Sandbag Training beyond just a really great exercise and workout.

-That was part one, so what is part two in the Ultimate Sandbag Training “Decade” workout?
-The second Ultimate Sandbag Training exercise is the Rotational Lunge.
+What is part two in the Ultimate Sandbag Training “Decade” workout?
+The second Ultimate Sandbag Training exercise is the MAX Lunge.
 No, not the same Rotational Lunge that you might be more familiar with in our DVRT Ultimate Sandbag Training system.
-Typically we see the Rotational Lunge being used as predominately a conditioning exercise.
+Typically we see the MAX Lunge being used as predominately a conditioning exercise.
 It is a heck of an Ultimate Sandbag Training exercise for fat loss and fitness, but it has more levels than just high repetition, high speed.

 Usually when we strength train, the weight moves up and down our body in a relatively predictable pattern.
 For those that have tried more unstable Ultimate Sandbag Training, you know that this does change when you are lifting shifting Ultimate Sandbags.
 However, that is just one way to challenge the body.